 Joe Kinder’s first climbing experience was in Estes Park, Colorado on a family vacation when he was 13.
-It wasn’t until two years later, while living in New Hampshire, that Joe became fully overtaken by the sport of rock climbing.
-Known for his outrageous personality and infinite psyche, Joe is walking motivation.
-He eats, sleeps and breathes climbing and stays true to his personal slogan “ALWAYS PSYCHED!!!”.
+It wasn’t until two years later while living in New Hampshire that Joe became fully overtaken by the sport of rock climbing.
+Known for his outrageous personality and infinite psych, Joe is walking motivation.
+He eats, sleeps and breathes climbing and stays true to his personal slogan: “ALWAYS PSYCHED!!!”

 After graduating college at the Maine College Of Art he became a professional athlete by age 20.
 Joe’s personal philosophies stem from experiences, friendship and travel throughout his life as a climber.

-The approach or “One life to live” is how he lives day-to-day and it shows in his positivity, which is infectious.
+The approach “One life to live” is how he lives day-to-day and it shows in his infectious positivity.
 Whether reaching out to people through his well-read, popular blog, or meeting climbers in person at crags around the globe, he is able to share his genuine passion for this sport in an amazing, unforgettable way.
 No one forgets meeting Joe.

 Nick BradleyTouchstone Climbing Athlete

 Nick was born in 1997 in the quiet city of Livermore where he was eventually introduced to climbing at the local gym.
 He immediately threw himself into competitions.
-Since then, Nick has made podium at SCS Youth Nationals for the past 5 years, including two 1st place finishes, and has competed internationally in Austria and Canada.
-Outside, his proudest achievements are on-sighting Whole Shot 5.13d in Maple Canyon, redpointing a couple 14a’s including Omaha Beach in the Red River Gorge, and bouldering v12, such as Maze of Death in Bishop.
-Other than climbing, he enjoys running as cross-training, and a bit of photography.
+Since then, Nick has made podium at SCS Youth Nationals for the past five years, including two 1st place finishes, and has competed internationally in Austria and Canada.
+Outside, his proudest achievements are onsighting Whole Shot 5.13d in Maple Canyon, redpointing a couple of 14a’s, including Omaha Beach in the Red River Gorge, and bouldering v12, such as Maze of Death in Bishop.
+Other than climbing, he enjoys running as cross-training and a bit of photography.